 Active Membership – Annual dues are $35.

-Household Membership – To qualify, one person in the household shall be fully paid active, life, or honorary member in good standing.
+Household Membership – To qualify, one person in the household shall be a fully paid active, life, or honorary member in good standing.
 Any additional person residing at the same address, upon application and approval, shall become an active member of the DVOC for the sum of $15 per year.
 Each household shall receive only one copy of Cassinia or other similar publications.

 Junior/Student Membership – Dues are $10 per year for this category.
 It is available to students at the college level or below.

 Life Membership is also an option.
-Life membership dues are placed in the club endowment, thus generate income and support the club in perpetuity.
+Life membership dues are placed in the club endowment, to generate income and support the club in perpetuity.
 The cost of a life membership has traditionally been established as 15 times the annual dues rate.
 Once a person becomes a life membership they no longer pay dues.

 A life membership is $525.
 It can be paid as a single payment, or alternately, 3 yearly installments of $175.00.
 This is in place of annual dues.